What the New Guidelines on Distance Education Mean for Schools

 But what do these guidelines actually mean?

-Interpretation of New Guidelines on Distance Education
+Interpretation of the Guidelines

 What continues to trouble many educational institutions, however, are the finer details.
 First, there is some ambiguity about what it means to reside in a specific state.
 If a student is a permanent resident of Indiana but resides in New York over the summer while working at a camp and takes an online course through a provider such as WGU, are they residing in a state where WGU is authorized to operate or not?
 Another lingering question regards transparency about credentialing.
 It is clear that institutions must inform students if they are taking a program that will not enable them to practice teaching or nursing, for example, in their state, but it is not entirely clear how this information needs to be conveyed and at what point in the process.